Devonics-Inc/ros2_fr_gazebo/README.md

     Find the line that sets the Controller/Robot IP and change it to match the robot IP you'd like to target.

     ### Step 1b) Choose your control method
-    If you prefer to use the ROS2 control interface to command your robot, you can navigate to:
+    If you prefer to use the Fairino ROS2 API instead of the /joint_trajectories, you'll need to change the IP address in your workspace to match your SimMachine (defaulted to 192.168.58.2) and use <b> ros2 run fairino_hardware ros2_cmd_server</b> which runs
     <b> `src/fairino_hardware/include/src/command_server_node.cpp` </b>